Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 April 2025 06.24.56 UTC
+- WIB: Rabu, 30 April 2025 09.04.26 UTC
-- WITA: Rabu, 30 April 2025 07.24.56 UTC
+- WITA: Rabu, 30 April 2025 10.04.26 UTC
-- WIT: Rabu, 30 April 2025 08.24.56 UTC
+- WIT: Rabu, 30 April 2025 11.04.26 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology